EvgenyUgolkov/8x_Super-Resolution/README.md

 # Contribution
 Our modifications to the code include:
  1. Increasing the Generator and Discriminator Networks
+ 2. As a result, training on the larger sub-volumes
- 2. Distributing the Generator model into 3 GPUs with the Distributed Data Parallel functionality
+ 3. Distributing the Generator model into 3 GPUs with the Distributed Data Parallel functionality
- 3. Minor refinements and additional comments regarding the functionality
+ 4. Minor refinements and additional comments regarding the functionality

 Our main contribution is the adjustment of the 8x Super-Resolution algorithm for the segmented 3D micro-CT images of rocks.

 All details are provided in the attached paper.

 In this work, the 3D Generator was trained with the Distributed Pipeline Parallel (DPP) functionality.
 This way, the 3D Generator model was distributed into